zengbing15/lumos_doc/docs/reference/ckbaccount.md

 > The `capacity` of a cell serves two purposes:
 >
 > - It represents the amount of CKB tokens stored in the cell.
-> - It sets the limit on how much information the cell can store.
+> - It sets a limit on how much information can be stored in a cell.
 >
 > The basic unit for CKB capacity is **shannon**.
-A bigger unit, **CKByte** or just **CKB** is also used.
+A larger unit, **CKByte** or just **CKB** is also in use.
 1 CKB equals to 10<sup>8</sup> shannons.
-1 CKB also means the cell can store 1 byte of information.
+1 CKB also means a cell can store 1 byte of information.
 For more information about how to calculate the cell information size, see [Nervos Docs: Cell Information Size Calculation](http://docs.nervos.org/docs/reference/cell#cell-information-size-calculation).

 The CKB capacity of an account is the total `capacity` of the live cells owned by the account.